cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 Some bugs I've discovered so far:

 ~~1) If you switch to 2560x1440 you need to select Advanced Preparations in the passive menu again~~
-2) Because Riot decided to reuse the sorcery icon for slow but steady, selecting either as your starter passive will select the first one it sees
+~~2) Because Riot decided to reuse the sorcery icon for slow but steady, selecting either as your starter passive will select the first one it sees~~
 3) Sometimes the icon will be skipped over its in a certain positive (I.E middle)
 4) Sometimes the wrong passive might be selected
 5) Error: Path to File Icon Not found generally means there's a typo in the script or icon image